JoetheManHowie/alpha_WarHammer/README.md

 We will need python 3 installed for these programs to run.
-If you do not already, you will want to install Anaconda, because it's the bomb digity! you need to install the following as well:
+If you do not already, you will want to install Anaconda, because it's the bomb digity!
+You need to install the following as well:

 - `conda install numpy`
 - `conda install pandas`